alaffin12/stackedit/Bastion.md

 **Great Hall**
 Upkeep: 38 gp/wk
 *Note: The great hall can effect more than one PC per week (see notes).
 It does not remove the one active effect per player per week limitation*
 *Banquet.* Each player who chooses this has resistance to poison damage and does not gain exhaustion for the next week.
+Costs 5 gp/person
+*Great Feast.* Each player who chooses this gains the benefit of the heroes' feast spell for the next week.
+Costs 250 gp/person.

 ----